trophoria/trophoria/.github/CONTRIBUTING.md

 If you want to learn more about the technologies we use and how we structure our projects, to reduce the review comments, please visit the [Repository Technologies](https://github.com/DevTobias/achiever/wiki/1-Repository-Technologies) wiki page.

 At last, keep an eye on the [Contribution Checklist](https://github.com/DevTobias/achiever/wiki/4-Contribution-checklist) which summarizes this document with additional code style checklists, to enforce the code quality.
-THis checklist is also included in the templates.
+This checklist is also included in the templates.

 ## Getting Help